Elizabeth Talbot1

 Thomas Lewis was born before 1620.
 He married Elizabeth Talbot, daughter of Thomas Talbot and Anne Fleetwood.1

-Thomas Lewis lived at Marr, Yorkshire, England.2
+He lived at Marr, Yorkshire, EnglandG.2

 Citations